AriFordsham/GHCWiki/building/hacking.md

 The GHC build system works with make's `-j` flag, which spawns multiple compile processes in parallel.
 Even on a single processor machine it's usually worthwhile using at least `make -j2`, because the I/O will be overlapped with compute-intensive compilation.
 On a multicore machine, higher `-j` values will speed up the build even more.

-## Controlling your build

-The build is controlled in two ways:

-- Flags given to `./configure`.
-See [Run the configure script](building/using#run-the-configure-script).

-- The file `mk/build.mk`.
-This is a file you create yourself, containing various build settings.
-There's a sample file in `mk/build.mk.sample` that you can copy to `mk/build.mk` and use as a starting point.
-For more information on what you can do with `build.mk`, see [Build configuration](building/using#build-configuration).
-In particular, you might want to [make GHC build quickly](building/using#how-to-make-ghc-build-quickly).

 ## Running GHC from the build tree